MHKiT SWAN Example

 swan_block_file = join(swan_data_folder, "SWANOUTBlock.DAT")

-swan_block_mat_file = join(swan_data_folder, "SWANOUT.mat")
+swan_block_mat_file = join(swan_data_folder, "SWANOUT.MAT")

 Load SWAN Files with MHKiT